NOW Foods Magnesium Glycinate Review: Best Budget Option for Sleep?

 GMP certified manufacturing.
 Every aspect of NOW’s manufacturing process is examined and certified.
 Their A-rated GMP certification means consistent quality batch after batch.

 Gentle on the stomach.
 Glycinate form is known for being easy on digestion, and user reviews consistently confirm this.
-Unlike magnesium oxide or citrate, this form rarely causes digestive discomfort.
+Unlike magnesium oxide — which has only about 4% bioavailability according to Firoz & Graber (2001, Magnesium Research) — glycinate form is well-absorbed and rarely causes digestive discomfort.

 Flexible dosing.
 The 2-tablet serving gives you 200mg, but you can easily take 1 tablet for a lighter dose or 3-4 for a higher therapeutic dose.
 This flexibility is valuable for finding your personal sweet spot.